Hommlet

 Population

-• Canoness Y'Dey (female cleric) is the head of the church of St. Cuthbert, and was present in 579 CY when she assisted in dealing with the resurgence then.
+• Canoness Y'Dey (female human Clr10)[7] is the head of the church of St. Cuthbert, and is present in 579 CY when she assists in dealing with the resurgence.

-• Jennithar Rhengold (female half elf cleric) is head of the temple of Ehlonna.
+• Jennithar Rhengold (female half-elf Clr4) is head of the temple of Ehlonna (591 CY).>[8]

-• Yether the Keen (male cleric) is the head of the temple to Pelor.
+• Yether the Keen (male human Clr5) is the head of the temple to Pelor (591 CY).[8]

 Religion

-By 591 CY (by the time of Return to the Temple of Elemental Evil) with the growth of Hommlet, more places of worship had been built comprising temples to Ehlonna and Pelor.[13]
+By 591 CY (by the time of Return to the Temple of Elemental Evil) the temple is once again presented as dedicated to St. Cuthbert.
+But with the growth of Hommlet, more places of worship are present, including temples to Ehlonna and Pelor.[18]

 Languages